-Section 3 - Performing the Test The following suggestions for testing are based on experience gained during development and subsequent field application of the instrument.
-These suggestions may be helpful in resolving some of the problems that may be encountered in using the instrument to and reveal several nuances enabling it to test unusual applications.
-Check for Missing Strands Count the number of strands running down the cable to be sure they are all there.
+Count the number of strands running down the cable to be sure they are all there.
 Perhaps some broke off or were cut during installation at the threshold of the sheath cut.
 Also, one wire may be used as a drain wire to ground the elbow or whatever termination may be used.
 Usually this drain wire is pulled from the bundle of all the wires but still twisted together with the others and on down the cable.
 In this case it is still part of the bundle and counts.
 There is usually a drain wire on both ends and it is usually a different strand.
-Make sure the number of strands that are carrying the injected current are known and provide inaccurate results due to uncompensated parasitic inductance from the 500' coil of wires.
-Always unroll the test lead from its reel, just to the next connector (if Reel B) and open the cable at the connector to connect to the instrument.
-This is one of several methods of testing that should be experimented with by the user.
-Try a test both ways, Place clamp-on current meter in the correct location
+Make sure the number of strands that are carrying the injected current are known and programmed into the machine.
+Check both ends of the cable.